-For the quarter ended December 31, 2013, the Company recorded a net loss of \$102,607 (\$0.01 per share) compared to a net loss of \$1,752,686 (\$0.14 per share) for the same period in 2012.
+For the quarter ended December 31, 2014, the Company recorded a net loss of \$18,508 (\$0.00 per share) compared to a net loss of \$102,607 (\$0.01 per share) during the same period in 2013.
+The loss incurred during the fourth quarter of 2014 was due to ongoing general operating costs.
 The loss incurred during the fourth quarter of 2013 was primarily due to exploration and evaluation expenditures incurred by the Company relating to the drill program on the Company's Jasper property as well as ongoing general operating costs.
-The loss during the fourth quarter of 2012 was primarily due to the \$1.4 million impairment of previously capitalized exploration and evaluation assets.
-Also contributing to the loss during the quarter ended December 31, 2012 were costs incurred relating to the commencement of the winter drill program on its Munro Lake property as well as accrued costs as a result of not incurring certain qualifying flow-through expenditures by December 31, 2012.

-Total expenses for the quarter ended December 31, 2013 were \$132,395 compared to \$203,838 for the same period of 2012.
-This \$71,443 decrease in expenditures was primarily due to lower exploration and evaluation expenditures and administration expenses incurred by the Company.
+Total expenses for the quarter ended December 31, 2014 were \$18,508 compared to \$132,395 for the same period of 2013.
+This \$113,887 decrease in expenditures was primarily due to lower exploration and evaluation expenditures and administration expenses incurred by the Company as a result of the Company's efforts to decrease expenses.

-Exploration and evaluation expenditures of \$81,363 incurred during the quarter ended December 31, 2013 primarily related to the drilling program on the Jasper gold property.
-The \$114,887 of exploration and evaluation expenditures incurred during the quarter ended December 31, 2012 primarily related to exploration program on the Munro Lake property.
+No exploration and evaluation expenditures were incurred during the quarter ended December 31, 2014.
+Exploration and evaluation expenditures of \$81,363 were incurred during the quarter ended December 31, 2013, primarily related to the drilling program on the Jasper gold property.